cardano-foundation/CIPs/CIP-?/README.md

 The rest of this document will provide a high level description of the properties described in each of the schemas above.

+TODO:
+ - [ ] The above schemas aren't written yet; this is one of the areas I could use some help in, and I didn't want that to be a further impediment to me getting this draft out the door, as it's taken me long enough as it is

 #### Common properties

 The following properties are considered common to all types of transactions, and the minimal set needed for "minimum viable governance":